10 Best Discount Running Shoes Reviewed

 The tongue of the Clifton 2 adds to the overall comfort of the upper and the entire shoe by offering a tighter fit without irritating the top of the foot.
 The tongue is thicker and plusher than the thin tongue layer that is found on many other Hoka One One shoes.

 This shoe is slightly cheaper than the newest version, the Clifton 3.
-The Clifton 3 features even more cushioning and is lighter in weight; however, you know that you will still be getting comfort and durability with the Clifton 2.
+The Clifton 3 features even more cushioning and is lighter in weight, however you will still be getting excellent comfort and durability with the Clifton 2.

 The Air Mesh construction of the Wildcat 2.0’s upper provides great breathability.
-This design also allows the shoe to drain well when submerged into deep water.
+This design also allows the shoe to drain well when submerged into deep water, and is a great feature for both road and trail runners.

 The sole of this shoe is somewhat rigid, which allows the foot to feel greater stability.
 Of course, this means that the shoe is less flexible than other types of shoes on the market.